Associate of Applied Science in

 Construction managers get the job done right, whether preparing new projects, managing budgets, overseeing work crews, or collaborating with planners and inspectors.
 Right now, the building trades are booming: the BLS expects these roles to grow 10% through 2026.
 That’s why we’ve created a job-focused degree program that gets you Day 1 Ready.
 And we mean ready: Our instructors are seasoned pros, equipping you with the skilled crafts for the jobsite and big-picture understanding of managing projects.

 If you work in the building trades and hope to move into management, or are seeking to enter the industry, our accelerated construction management degree program helps you understand the demands of the role, and how to rise to meet them.
-You could earn your construction management associate degree in under two years,* and be ready for a variety construction jobs in El Paso, including:
+You could earn your construction management associate degree in under 17 months*, and be ready for a variety construction jobs in El Paso, including:

 This construction training program goes beyond basic instruction.
 Our personalized career services focus on all aspects of career readiness, from finding the right jobs to resume building to interview prep—help and support you won’t find at most construction college programs.
 If you are ready for the challenge, we’ll give you all the right tools.

 When you’re versatile, you can take more jobs.
 Learn a variety of skills, including framing, concrete, brickwork, wiring, and plumbing, using the tools of the trade.
 Get a solid foundation in project management, building codes, and safety practices.
 You’ll also learn how to study building codes, interpret plans and drawings, construction site techniques and layout, mechanical systems, and construction safety.

 Graduates of our Associate of Applied Science in Construction Management program may seek employment in entry-level construction positions.